- 12 hard-boiled large eggs

 - 3 dashes Worcestershire sauce

-- Pipe or spoon into egg whites.
-Sprinkle with additional parsley.
-Refrigerate until serving.
+- Spoon or pipe into egg whites.
+Refrigerate, covered, until serving.
+If desired, sprinkle with parsley.
 Yield: 2 dozen.

 "Great idea and very delicious.
 I have a small family so I cut the recipe in half.
 Added crab meat, mayo, mustard & Worcestershire sauce (and a splash of pickle juice) to food processor to get a very smooth texture for easy piping.
 Worked beautifully.
 Topped with Old Bay as suggested by Alice below, and sprinkled crushed Ritz crackers on top for a little crunch.
 Man-o-man...That's some good stuff!!!"

 "A little Old Bay on top and these are fabulous!"

 "Thanks Devon.
 I did a little variation to bring down the cost.
 Used albacore tuna drained and 1 tsp lemon juice and 1 tsp lemon zest.
 Yum!"